Melissa Ramski

 Melissa Ramski is a country singer-songwriter from Nashville, Tennessee.
-Since 2008 Melissa has been producing commercially available music and films.
+Since 2008 Ramski has been producing commercially available music and films.
 She was Awarded "The Best Female Solo" award at the Indie Ville Awards 2015.
 She was Awarded "The Artist of The Year" award at the Indie Ville Awards 2017.
-She was Awarded "Entertainer Of The Year" award at LOZ Radio 2017.
+She was awarded "Entertainer Of The Year" award at LOZ Radio 2017.

 Early life

 Melissa Rachel Ramski was born on March 25, 1991, in Fort Pierce, Florida.
 She is the daughter of David and Nancy Ramski and has an older sister Mindy.
-She was introduced to show-business by chance when her mum took her to have her photo taken at Walmart when she was only 18 months old.
+She was introduced to show business by chance, when her mum took her to have her photo taken at Walmart when she was only 18 months old.
 The store liked the photo of Ramski in a box so much that Walmart requested to use it for print ads for Walmart Photography across Texas.
 From age 5 she started to sing and perform at various events, such as weddings, barbecues, fairs and concerts.
 On December 3, 2005, Ramski performed for the Wilmore Opry Christmas Show at the Heritage Center near Medicine Lodge, Kansas.
 The Wilmore Opry is owned by Martina Mcbride's parents.